-A dog who compulsively chews and licks its paws is often displaying symptoms of separation anxiety.
-Even for dogs who do not suffer from separation anxiety, compulsive chewing is often a sign of depression, stress or sadness.
+A dog who compulsively chews and licks their paws is often displaying symptoms of separation anxiety.
+Even for dogs who do not suffer from separation anxiety, compulsive chewing is often a sign of depression, stress, or sadness.

 Mange may be responsible for a dog chewing their paws

 Sarcoptic mange can cause dogs an unbearable soreness that chewing will most likely not mollify.
-If your dog is chewing its feet, elbows, belly and nearly every other region of the body, then mange may be the culprit.
+If your dog is chewing their feet, elbows, belly, and nearly every other region of the body, then mange may be the culprit.

-Sometimes a cigar is just a cigar, and your dog may be chewing its paws because the sensation is pleasurable.
-If your dog is chewing his or her paws more frequently than usual and you have ruled out other possible causes, it could be that chewing is its latest hobby.
+Sometimes your dog may be chewing their paws because they like the feeling.
+If your dog is chewing their paws more frequently than usual and you have ruled out other possible causes, it could be that chewing is their latest hobby.